-Whether there are burrs on the edges of the bar.
+• Whether there are burrs on the edges of the bar.
 Remove these with a file if necessary.

-- Whether the groove in the bar has become badly worn.
-Replace the bar if necessary. - Whether the tip of the bar is uneven or badly worn.
+- Whether the tip of the bar is uneven or badly worn.
 If a hollow forms on one side of the bar tip this is due to a slack chain. - To prolong the life of the bar you should turn it over daily.

-MOST CHAIN SAW ACCIDENTS HAPPEN WHEN THE CHAIN TOUCHES THE OPERATOR.
+MOST CHAIN SAW ACCIDENTS HAPPEN WHEN THE CHAIN TOUCHES THE OPERA-TOR.

-- WEAR PERSONAL PROTECTIVE EQUIPMENT (see the section on "Chain saw safety equipment"). - DO NOT TACKLE ANY JOB YOU ARE UNSURE OF (see the section on "Personal protective equipment", "How to avoid kickback", "General working instructions" and "Cutting equipment"). - AVOID SITUATIONS WHERE THERE IS A RISK OF KICKBACK (see the section on "Personal protective equipment"). - USE THE RECOMMENDED PROTECTIVE EQUIPMENT AND CHECK ITS CONDITION (see section on "General working instructions"). - CHECK THAT ALL SAFETY FUNCTIONS ARE WORKING (see section on "General working instructions" and "General safety precautions").
+- WEAR PERSONAL PROTECTIVE EQUIPMENT (see the section on "Chain saw safety equipment"). - DO NOT TACKLE ANY JOB YOU ARE UNSURE OF (see the section on "Personal protective equipment", "How to avoid kickback", "General working instructions" and "Cutting equipment"). - AVOID SITUATIONS WHERE THERE IS A RISK OF KICKBACK (see the section on "Personal protective equipment"). - USE THE RECOMMENDED SAFETY EQUIPMENT AND CHECK ITS CONDITION (see section on "General working instructions"). - CHECK THAT ALL SAFETY FUNCTIONS ARE WORKING (see section on "General working instructions" and "General precautions").